refractionPOINT/lce_doc/docs/hive.md

 The Config Hive (or Hive for short) is a generic set of APIs used by LimaCharlie to maintain the configuration of various systems.

+Hive is the main system of configuration for LimaCharlie.

+The Hive system helps you configure the wide range of systems, features and extensions in LimaCharlie in a cohesive way.
+Each feature or system's configuration lives in its own "hive".

+Currently managed through Hive:
+- Detection & Response Rules
+- False Positive Rules
+- Cloud Adapters/Sensors

 ## Core Concepts

 The Hive contains configuration records organized as a simple hierarchy: `/hive/{hive_name}/{oid}/{record_name}`.